GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Cpp.md

 ```

 ### Range-based `for` Loop

-Since C++11, a new variation of `for` loop statement (aka. `foreach` loop) was introduced that can loop the execution while in range.
-The range is generally refers to Sequence Container such as array and vector which its element can be sequenced one-by-one.
+C++11 introduced a new variation of the `for` loop that iterates execution while in range.
+The range is generally given by the Sequence Container, which is the data that can sequence its elements individually.

 ```cpp
 for (variable : range) {